openmainframeproject-internship/COBOL-Programming-Course/Status Reports/July 19 2021 - Status report.md

     * Hartanto Ario Widjaya (Mentee)

 2. Accomplishments for the week -- and which team members participated/contributed
    * Accomplishment
-    - Ahmed
+   - Hartanto, and Ahmed
-        - Opened a PR for chapter on OOP
+      - Wrote a blog post for to be public on the Open Mainframe site
-        - Fixed some issues with the images sizes in the Updating images PR

-    - Hartanto
-        - Added a chapter on ABEND Handling
-        - Add section on copybooks
+      - Wrote a Call For Action the Open Z Day

 #### TODO
-- Hartanto and Ahmed will be working a blog post for the Open Mainframe Project
+- Hartanto and Ahmed will be going through the course: Modernize applications with IBM CICS

 3.
 Milestone | Team Member | Date Due